Artem-Romanenia/MediatR.Extensions.Microsoft.AspNetCore.Mvc/README.md

 # MediatR.Extensions.Microsoft.AspNetCore.Mvc
-[MediatR.Extensions.Microsoft.AspNetCore.Mvc](https://www.nuget.org/packages/MediatR.Extensions.Microsoft.AspNetCore.Mvc) is the extension that marries MediatR to ASP.NET Core in a way that keeps MediatR totally agnostic of how it is being used.
+[MediatR.Extensions.Microsoft.AspNetCore.Mvc](https://www.nuget.org/packages/MediatR.Extensions.Microsoft.AspNetCore.Mvc) is an extension that marries MediatR to ASP.NET Core in a way that keeps MediatR totally agnostic of how it is being used, while providing you with tools to shorten the amount of repetitive Mvc controller-related code to a minimun.

 Easily configurable, it wraps each MediatR request in a constructed generic controller and provides several flexibility points.

-If you have a lot of actions like this...
+If you have a lot of actions in your controllers reduced to something as rudimentary as...

 ``` csharp
 public async Task<IActionResult> MyRequestAction(MyRequest request)